lauti337r/project/README.md

 2. Install the EF Core CLI tool globally:  dotnet tool install --global dotnet-ef

-3. Check the connection string in appsettings.json file in project-be.
+3. Check the postgreSQL database connection string in appsettings.json file in project-be.

 4. Run the following command to migrate the changes to the db: dotnet ef database update